 Implications for language design and evolution

-In future language design and evolution activities, consider providing facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
+In future language design and evolution activities, language designers should consider providing facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
 Ideally, the selection among these alternatives could be made by the programmer.

 Using shift operations for multiplication and division [PIK]